Other stories filed under Sports

-Or, as Long would suggest, could there be a more pecuniary reason?
+Or, as Long would suggest, could there be a more sinister reason?

 “The financial resource gap between the Power Five group and us (Group of Five) is ridiculous.
 Absolutely ridiculous and it gets bigger every year,” Long said.
 “They are trying to exclude us, they are trying to eliminate us and trying to make us a different division than them is exactly what’s going on.
 So the people who are with them are going to make sure that the non-Power Five guys don’t get any recognition if they can help it.”